 One now forgotten day around August 1971 I noticed that our household AM/FM radio had a third band labeled SW for shortwave.
 I started tuning around on it and discovered that I could hear stations from around the world.
 There were English broadcasts from the Netherlands, Sweden, Ecuador, Japan, Russia, and Egypt.
 I listened to music from Peru, Cuba, Turkey, Brazil, Spain, China and Nigeria.
 I learned a lot about the world and its cultures.
 If you are under 40 just think of shortwave as an early version of the Internet.

-It's been a good life and I've been very fortunate.
-But now it's time to stop being that responsible productive grown-up member of society.
-A few treasured possessions will be packed in boxes and stored in family members' basements.
-Everything else will be sold or given away.
-A mid-sized suitcase and a knapsack is all I need.
-I'm going back to where I left off in 1985.
+It was a good life and I was very fortunate.
+But once I retired I knew that it was time to stop being that responsible productive grown-up member of society.
+A few treasured possessions were packed away in boxes to be put into storage.
+Everything else was sold or given away.
+For several years my plan is to spend about half the year living on the road.
+A mid-sized suitcase and knapsack is all that I need.
+I've gone back to where I left off in 1985.
 It's time to see the world again.

 I don't know where I'm going.
 But I'm on my way.

 When I'm in the United States, I split my time between the Chicago area and central Pennsylvania.